-- Global Welcome Designed for office and retail staff alike, the Global Welcome is a comprehensive on-boarding program for newcomers aimed at shortening the learning curve.
-In 2020, over 980 new joiners were trained on this program. - Dufry Growth and Dufry Leaders Growth This program for our office staff aims at developing knowledge and skills around functions and departments and preparing mid-level managers to take the next step in their career progression.
-During 2020, we had 187 new enrolments to this program. - Retail Champions program The cornerstone of our Learning and Development strategy for retail staff, this program has been designed to provide our professionals with the tools, knowledge and capabilities they need to perform well in their jobs and develop to their full potential at Dufry.
-544 employees, and 27 store leaders, have benefited from this program (interrupted during business closure).

-Future Store Leaders program - A development program aimed at developing the next generation of store leaders by providing hard and soft skills required for their promotion, which in 2020 had 89 participants from Dufry's seven largest operations.
+- Global Welcome Designed for office and retail staff alike, the Global Welcome is a comprehensive onboarding program for newcomers aimed at shortening the learning curve.
+In 2021, 218 new joiners were trained on this program. - Dufry Growth and Dufry Leaders Growth This program for our office staff aims at developing knowledge and skills around functions and departments and preparing mid-level managers to take the next step in their career progression.
+During 2021, we had 86 new enrolments to this program. - Retail Champions program The cornerstone of our Learning and Development strategy for retail staff, this program has been designed to provide our professionals with the tools, knowledge and capabilities they need to perform well in their jobs and develop to their full potential at Dufry.
+443 employees, including store leaders, have benefited from this program (interrupted during business closure). - Future Store Leaders program A development program aimed at developing the next generation of store leaders by providing hard and soft skills required for their promotion, which in 2021 had 38 participants from Dufry's seven largest operations.